Hamzic12/ToDo-App/README.md

 - Editing tasks
 - Setting priority of a task (Color Coordianted)
     - 5: red, 4: orange, 3: yellow, 2: blue, 1: green
+    - It changes the order of the tasks from most important (5) to least important(1)
 - Signing up or Loging in
 - Remember account
 - Changing password (via link in an email)